 What do funding agencies look for?

 The USDA is particularly interested in health and safety benefits.
 USDA will first look at your situation to see if there are any orders from state or federal agencies requiring the work to be done for health or safety reasons.

-Priority is given to public entities to restore a deteriorating water supply or to improve, enlarge, or modify a water facility or an inadequate waste facility.
+Priority is given to public entities to restore a deteriorating water supply or to improve, enlarge, or modify a water treatment facility or an inadequate wastewater treatment facility.
 Preference is given to requests that involve the merging of small facilities and those serving low-income communities.

 USDA funding decisions can tend to be “cut and dry” – the project either meets the criteria and is eligible for loans and possibly grants, or it does not.

 Working with USDA

 Some programs within the USDA offer “pre-development” grants to help communities do the legwork required to prepare a successful application and to complete preliminary design efforts.
 This funding can be used for hiring staff perhaps on a temporary basis to conduct necessary research, including external professional counsel.

 For eligible communities with a population less than 10,000 and a median household income either below the poverty line or below 80% of the statewide non-metropolitan median household income, a pre-development planning grant can be up to $30,000 or 75% of the project costs, whichever is less.
 For communities with a population less than 2,500, pre-development planning grants under the “SEARCH” program offer 100% grants (up to $40,000).
 Communities can start their project through a grant program and then finish it, including construction, through USDA’s Water and Waste grant and loan program.